python/cpython/Doc/tutorial/datastructures.rst

 Comparing Sequences and Other Types
 ===================================

-Sequence objects can be compared to some objects with the same sequence type, for instance ``range()`` object is a ``sequence`` type, but they can not be compared.
+Sequence objects can be compared to other objects with the same sequence type, although there exist some exceptions to this rule like ``range()``, which is a ``sequence`` type, but they can not be compared with other ``range()`` objects.
 The comparison uses *lexicographical* ordering: first the first two items are compared, and if they differ this determines the outcome of the comparison; if they are equal, the next two items are compared, and so on, until either sequence is exhausted.
 If two items to be compared are themselves